TwitchNovel/Novel/README.md

- somebody once told me what would happened if Mario didn't
+ somebody once told me what would happened if Mario didn't save